About Stock Lending

 Disclosures

-Stock Lending is not appropriate for all customers.
+Stock Lending isn’t appropriate for all customers.
 Stock Lending is offered through Robinhood Financial LLC.
 Securities are lent to Robinhood Securities, LLC.
 There is a risk that Robinhood Securities could default on its obligations to you under the Stock Lending program and fail to return the securities it has borrowed.
-If Robinhood Securities defaults and is unable to return loaned securities, you will not be able to trade such securities as usual.
+If Robinhood Securities defaults and is unable to return loaned securities, you won’t be able to trade such securities as usual.

-Review the Fully Paid Securities Lending Risk Disclosure Statement and the Fully-Paid Master Securities Lending Agreement to learn more about Stock Lending and its risks.
+Review the Robinhood Stock Lending Agreement to learn more about Stock Lending and its risks.

 Was this article helpful?